oipwg/oip-js/README.md

-# alexandria-core
+# OIP-JS
-An NPM module containing all of the core functionality to run the Alexandria front end.
+An NPM module containing all of the core functionality to run any OIP front end.

 ## Work in Progress
 This section is a work in progress, so more information will be added periotically.
 Information may be out of data, for latest information, please read the code :)

 ### Modules
-Inside of Alexandria Core there are currently 4 modules.
+Inside of OIP-JS there are currently 11 modules.
 Each of the four modules have specific tasks to try and seperate the logic out.
 They are seperated as follows:

 - Artifact: This contains helper functions for manipulating artifact JSON.
+- Comments: This allows the user to simply comment on Artifacts
 - Data: This contains simple access to application information that was fetched by the network layer.
+- Index: This module provides access to OIPd and pulls data directly from an external OIPd server.
 - Network: Usually called by the Data layer.
 This module contains all of the server calls & network transfer functions (i.e. IPFS).
+- OIPd: Provides helper functions for pushing OIPd messages to the Florincoin Blockchain.
+- Publisher: Provides helper functions for publishers (i.e. registering a publisher, logging in, etc)
+- settings: A simple helper file that allows for easy setting of application settings.
+This contains most of the URL's to different external services.
+- User: Create, Sign-in, Pay, etc. This module provides User functions.
 - util: Other generally helpful utility functions that we have found helpful.
+- Wallet: This module provides access to `OIPMW` and also has a few wrapper functions.
+Allows users to Sign messages and send funds easily (along with Login, Logout, and Wallet creation)

 Currently, we have implemented or planned the following functions:

+* NOTE: As of 12/24/2017 this is not a full list of all functions, please be advised that this is outdated!!! *

 #### `Core.Artifact`
 `Core.Artifact.getTXID(oipArtifactID)`: **return**s the *txid* of the given artifact.